artem-shev/git-test/README.md

 ## Demo

-To see working demo visit [DEMO](https://artem-shev.github.io/git-test)
+To see working demo visit [DEMO](https://artem-shev.github.io/git-test) and insert some user login from github.